mediamagi/magicms-medium/content/index.md

 # 🚀 Streamline Website Creation: Golang, Markdown, Tailwind, Alpine.js, Templ – Inspired by Nuxt Content

-Welcome to our GitHub repository, where we're bringing simplicity and efficiency back to web development.
+Where we're bringing simplicity and efficiency back to web development.
 Our journey began with a realization: creating simple web pages shouldn't require complex solutions.
-This repository is our exploration into making web development straightforward, focusing on static sites with minimal updates.
+This project is our exploration into making web development straightforward, focusing on static sites with minimal updates.

 ## Why Not WordPress?